jonataseduardo/guardrails/docs/pydoc_google.md

 Exceptions must follow certain conditions:

-Considering theses rules bellow create an example of a simple function that reads data and uses try, expect and assert:
+To create an example of a simple function that reads data and uses try, except, and assert, consider the following rules:

-Follow these rules for exceptions:
-    - Don't use catch-all `except:` statements, or catch `Exception` unless you're re-raising the exception or creating an isolation point where exceptions are recorded and suppressed.
+- Avoid using catch-all `except:` statements or catching `Exception` unless you are re-raising the exception or creating an isolation point where exceptions are recorded and suppressed.
 - Use built-in exception classes when appropriate.
-For instance, raise a `ValueError` for a programming error like a violated precondition.
+For example, raise a `ValueError` for a programming error such as a violated precondition.
-        Don't use `assert` for public API argument validation.
-Use `assert` for internal correctness, not for enforcing correct usage or indicating unexpected events.
-        Use `raise` for these cases.
+- Use `assert` for internal correctness and use `raise` to indicate unexpected events or enforce correct usage.
 - Libraries/packages can define their own exceptions, but they should inherit from an existing exception class.
-Exception names should end in `Error` and avoid repetition (`foo.FooError`).
+Exception names should end in `Error` and avoid repetition (e.g., `foo.FooError`).
 - Use `finally` to execute code regardless of whether an exception is raised in the `try` block.
-This is often used for cleanup, like closing a file.
+This is often used for cleanup tasks, such as closing a file.

 Example: